 You need an “E” or “Employment” work visa for private-sector companies, and an “E” or “X” work visa for NGO staff.

-You’ll need an employment contract and the involvement of your future employer to finalize your visa application.
-The visa is conditional on the amount of salary earned in India: foreigners must earn a minimum of €18,000 a year to obtain an employment visa.
+You’ll need a work contract and the support of your future employer before you can finalize your visa application.
+The visa is conditional on the amount of salary earned in India: foreigners must earn a minimum of €18,000 per year to obtain an employment visa.
 However, certain professions are exempt, such as French language teachers, translators, cooks and NGO staff.

 Buying expatriate insurance for India